What is publishing and media?

 Is a career in publishing and media for me?

-If you are creative, inquisitive and organised, there are some great career options in publishing and media.
+If you are creative and curious with brilliant communication skills, there are some great career options in publishing and media.

-Careers in journalism and TV & radio production are fast paced and often require long hours of work with daily deadlines, so you’ll need to work fast, check your facts and be calm under pressure.
-If you work in news or live TV especially, you’ll be handling breaking stories and last minute changes, which is exciting and unpredictable too!
+Careers in journalism, TV and radio production are fast paced and often require long hours of work with tight deadlines, so you’ll need to work fast, check your facts and be calm under pressure.
+If you work in news or live TV especially, you’ll be handling breaking stories and last minute changes, which is exciting but unpredictable.

-For most of these jobs you’ll need to be a team player and a good communicator.
+For most of these jobs you’ll need to be a team player and a problem solver.
 You’ll get the chance to work with all kinds of people and move from project to project covering a whole range of topics.

 If you want to work as a writer or a film editor, you could work with a team or by yourself so you’ll need to be confident working alone and able to motivate yourself.